awall-codes/awall-codes.github.io/README.md

 # awall-codes.github.io

-Hello & welcome to my personal website.
-My name is Anna Wallin and I am a third year data science student at the University of Oregon.
+Hello & welcome to my personal website!
+My name is Anna and I am a third year data science student at the University of Oregon.

 ## Technical Skills
 - **Programming Languages:** Python, C